 CJI-led bench to hear ED's plea in Chhattisgarh PDS scam case

+FIR alleged wide-scale corrupt practices in procurement and transportation of rice and other food grains

-New Delhi (PTI): The Supreme Court on Monday said that a three-judge bench headed by CJI D Y Chandrachud would hear a plea of the Enforcement Directorate seeking transfer of a corruption case related to the 'Nagrik Apurti Nigam' or the PDS scam outside Chhattisgarh.
+New Delhi: The Supreme Court on Monday said that a three-judge bench headed by CJI DY Chandrachud would hear a plea of the Enforcement Directorate seeking transfer of a corruption case related to the 'Nagrik Apurti Nigam' or the PDS scam outside Chhattisgarh.

 A bench comprising the CJI and Justice Hima Kohli was apprised by senior advocate Kapil Sibal, appearing for the Chhattisgarh government, that the ED's plea was again listed today before a bench headed by Justice M R Shah.